 Who is this King of Glory?
-The Lord of hosts, the One Who has every resource at His disposal, He is the King of Glory.
+Who indeed!
+In character, The Lord of hosts, the One Who has every resource at His disposal, He is the King of Glory.
 He has defeated the enemies of God and His Christ.
 He has every resource at His command.
 He is all glorious.
-And His Name is Jesus.
-"Once, in the end of the age ...
-He appeared to put away sin by the sacrifice of Himself."
-(Hebrews 9:26).
-"He died for our sins according to the scriptures; and...He was buried and rose again the third day according to the scriptures."
-(1 Corinthians 15:3-4).
+And His Name is Jesus:

+"But now once, in the end of the world hath He appeared to put away sin by the sacrifice of himself" (Hebrews 9:26 by J. N. Darby).
+"Christ died for our sins according to the scriptures; and...he was buried and...rose again the third day according to the scriptures" (1 Corinthians 15:3-4).

 Soon He will come again.
 The first time He came, it was in humility and in lowliness.
 He came to be our Saviour.
-In fulfilment of Psalm 24, He will come a second time, but this time in power and great glory.
+To fulfil Psalm 24, He will come a second time, but this time in power and great glory.
 He will put right all the things presently suffered in this poor, ungodly, Christless world.
 He will reign in righteousness for a thousand years, as scripture says He will.
 At that time, it will be obligatory to yield to Him.
 Every knee shall bow to Him.
 Every tongue shall acknowledge Him to be Lord.
 God has said so.
 He will bring it to pass.